-Cover crops reduces water runoff from fields, in turn diminishing erosion and protecting waterways.
-Root systems of cover crops create pores in the soil, allowing better water infiltration and deeper depth, which conserves more water in the soil.
+Cover crops reduce water runoff from fields, in turn diminishing erosion and protecting waterways.
+Root systems of cover crops create pores in the soil, allowing better water infiltration, which conserves more water in the soil.
 Cover crops can also facilitate the disruption of insect and disease cycles.
 While growing, cover crops can also provide competition to weed species.

 Improving soil diversity by growing different plant species enables crop rotation benefits.
 Applying an early spring and fall cover crop advances soil diversity without missing or replacing the summer grow season.
 Many invasive weed species, such as spotted knapweed and nutsedge, produce Allelochemicals which can have detrimental effects on other plant growth.
 Cover crops can help reduce Allelopathic interactions.